volkamerlab/volkamerlab_org/content/projects/kinfrag-ml.md

 # - citation_key
 ---

-In this project we work with the kinase protein family, since they are often involved in diseases which make them an interesting drug target.
-We want to generate novel ligands as potential drug candidates for kinases using deep learning.
-The model includes information on the kinase binding pocket, since it is well studied and well conserved across different types of kinases.
-We tackle the problem of ligand generation in a fragment-based approach to increase synthesizability.
+In this project, we work with the protein kinase family, since they are involved in many diseases which make them an interesting drug target.
+The aim is to generate novel ligands as potential drug candidates for kinases using generative deep learning.
+The model includes structural information on the kinase binding pocket, since it is well studied and well conserved across protein kinases.
+We tackle the problem of ligand generation in a fragment-based approach by including domain-knowledge to increase kinase affinity and synthesizability in general.

 <!--more-->